In this Section:

 Our spinal urology nurse consultant provides nursing expertise in the management of a neurogenic bladder and coordinates this service.

 This service is hospital based and operates on a part time basis.
 Clients and Health professionals may contact the Spinal Urology Nurse Consultant for information and/or appointment.

-Community Spinal Liaison Nurses provide an outreach service to clients of the VSCS.
-They work with people living with SCI to assist with needs such as continence, equipment, attendant care, sexuality and fertility, skin care and wound assessment.
-CSLNs also liaise with local health care providers and with the VSCS rehabilitation team.
+They work with people living with a spinal cord injury to assist with needs such as continence, equipment, attendant care, sexuality, fertility, skin care and wound assessment.
+They also liaise with local health care providers and with the rehabilitation team.

-Consultation is available for up to 2 years after discharge from rehabilitation and may be by appointment in the home or by phone.
-Frequency of contact is based on individual requirements.
+Consultation is available for up to two years after discharge from rehabilitation, and can be made by appointment in the home or by phone.

-The VSCS Outpatient Nurse provides information & advice for people with spinal cord injuries, their family or health professionals and can make appointments for V.S.C.S outpatient clinics for issues related to spinal cord damage.
+Our outpatient nurse provides information and advice for people with spinal cord injuries, their family or health professionals, and can make appointments for outpaitent clinics for issues related to spinal cord damage.

 Other clinics include: